ardanlabs/llamacpp/README.md

 ```
 $ kronk help

-Go for hardware accelerated local inference with llama.cpp directly integrated into your applications via the yzma.
-Kronk provides a high-level API that feels similar to using an OpenAI compatible API.
+Go for hardware accelerated local inference with llama.cpp directly integrated
+into your applications via the yzma.
+Kronk provides a high-level API that feels similar to using an OpenAI-compatible API.

 Usage:
   kronk [flags]